 The Land Rover is shared with the neighbours, Le Vieux Crêt and La Croix, and is available to ferry you to or from any point in Val d’Isère between 8.30 and 10am, then from 3.30 to 8pm.

 Please note that the use of the sauna in Maison du Rocher is at your own risk (and that of your party members).
-YSE cannot accept responsibility for any accidents/injuries which occur during the use of the sauna.
+YSE cannot accept responsibility for any accidents/injuries that occur during the use of the sauna.
 Children must be supervised when using the sauna.